abpframework/abp/docs/en/Blog-Posts/2021-01-14 v4_2_Preview/POST.md

 ### Easy CRM Blazor UI

-Easy CRM is an example application built with the ABP Commercial.
+[Easy CRM](https://docs.abp.io/en/commercial/latest/samples/easy-crm) is an example application built with the ABP Commercial.
 MVC (Razor Pages) and Angular UI implementations were already provided.
 With the version 4.2, we are providing the Blazor UI implementation for this application.

 ![easy-crm](easy-crm.png)

 ### Other News

 * Implemented Iyzico as a payment gateway provider for the [payment module](https://commercial.abp.io/modules/Volo.Payment) in addition to Paypal, Stripe, 2Checkout and Payu providers.
+* ABP Suite supports the new microservice template creation, public website and DBMS selection options.
+* Swagger authorization and other features mentioned in the ABP Framework section are already implemented for the ABP Commercial too.

 ## ABP Community News